unachoza/Gif-Generator/README.md

 #### Your task is:
 * Go to the Giphy docs [HERE](https://developers.giphy.com/docs/), _read_ them,  create an account abd get your Free API key.

-* Diagram your App:
+* Visualize Your App:
-  * What components will you have?
+  * Determine how many components you should create and their naming conventions.
-  * Where would state "live"?
+  * Draw out your app heirarchy.
-  * Where do you need to pass props?
+  * Ask yourself were would state "live".
-  * In which lifecycle  method do you need to make your API call?
+  * Update app heirarchy pass props

 #### 🚀 Completion looks like: